 Listed on Elle Décor’s A-List of top designers, Ashley’s work has been published in The New York Times, Veranda, Southern Living, Coastal Living, Domino, and most notably, on the cover of House Beautiful on six separate occasions.
 Achieving instant and renowned respect from the industry, Ashley shows a natural and effortless ability to create flawless interiors.

-CHRISTOPHER’S ICONIC CERMAIC LAMP DESIGN draw inspiration from classical forms and traditional gems like glazes.
-He began his career in Georgetown in Washing, D.C. where he worked out of an old school house near Dumbarton Oaks.
+Christopher’s iconic ceramic lamp designs draw inspiration from classical forms and traditional gem-like glazes.
+He began his career in Georgetown in Washington, D.C. where he worked out of an old schoolhouse near Dumbarton Oaks.
 Shortly thereafter, his work received critical acclaim and his reputation as a noteworthy ceramicist began to emerge.
 In the summers, he worked from Mecox gardens in Southampton as an artist in residence and such designers as Albert Hadley, Richard Keith Langham and Suzanne Rheinstein began to commission his work.

-Since 1996, Christopher has been concentration his efforts on his unique lamp designs.
+Since 1996, Christopher has been concentrating his efforts on his unique lamp designs.
 In the fall of 1999 after outgrowing his Washington studio he moved to New York City where he now creates his one of-a-kind lamps with his crew of skilled artisans.
-The lamps are of timeless appeal and luxurious quality. beautiful classic forms are drenched in bold vibrant rich glazes.
-Each one of a kind lamp is set in a hand turned hardwood base, which is water girl with 23k yellow gold or 9k white gold for a silver finish; Currently, Christopher is expanding his designs to table ware and other ceramic accessories.
+The lamps are of timeless appeal and luxurious quality.
+Beautiful classic forms are drenched in bold vibrant rich glazes.
+Each one-of-a-kind lamp is set in a hand turned hardwood base, which is water gilt with 23k yellow gold or 9k white gold for a silver finish; Currently, Christopher is expanding his designs to table ware and other ceramic accessories.

 Christopher’s work is often featured in celebrated publications such as Architectural Digest, House Beautiful, Elle Decor, Departures, The New York Times, and the Wall Street Journal.
 He has had the honor of making lamps for the current Oval Office, the past two White House Administrations, as well the Blair House and other distinguished American Homes.